eugenetheaiguy/openscribe/README.md

 # openscribe
-OpenScribe - AI Scribe by the People by the People
+OpenScribe - AI Scribe by the People for the People